-- Icing is very important in the initial post-operative period and should begin immediately after surgery. - Use icing machine continuously or ice packs (if machine not prescribed) for 45 minutes every 2 hours daily until your first post-operative visit.
+- Icing is very important in the initial post-operative period and should begin immediately after surgery. - Ice packs 20 minutes every 2 hours daily until your first post-operative visit.
 Care should be taken with icing to avoid frostbite to the skin.